andrewt3000/web_development/README.md

 # Dev Ops

-### Old School: hosting on a computer
+### Old School: hosting on a server
 Manage node using [pm2](https://pm2.keymetrics.io/)
 [nginx](https://www.nginx.com/) web server to serve front end, and [reverse proxy to node](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-14-04
 ).
-Typically on Amazon aws [ec2](https://aws.amazon.com/ec2/) Linux instances.
+You can rack your own servers or deploy on virtual instances such as Amazon aws [ec2](https://aws.amazon.com/ec2/).
-Typially use ssh and scp for setup and deployment.
+Typially use ssh for setup.
 Use crontab for background jobs.

-One simple optopm is to serve the front end through node.
-This avoids cors issues because everything is served from the same domain.
+One simple option is to serve the front end through node.
+This avoids cors setup because everything is served from the same domain.
 You can also put a catch all route in node to serve the root of the spa.

+Pro:
+- Total control of the environment.
+For instance, in the past, I had an issue with aws lambda because it only supporting an older version of node.
+- No proprietary lock in

 ### Current: CDN / application container
 | service | MS Azure | Amazon AWS | Other |